 Rideshare companies like Uber and Lyft sometimes maintain GPS and electronic records that can provide evidence of where their drivers were working at the time of the accident.
 Many drivers also use dashcams.
 It's critical to collect this evidence right away.
 Our attorneys can move swiftly to preserve it so that your case is as strong as possible.

 What to Expect in a Rideshare Accident Claim

 Whether you recover the compensation you need through a settlement or through a personal injury lawsuit, our goal is to maximize the amount of compensation you receive so that you can make a full financial recovery.
-Compensation for Lyft and Uber accidents can cover the cost of:
+Compensation for rideshare accidents can cover the cost of: